 The Youth Apprenticeship Program is a unique opportunity for students to start preparing for a career while still in high school.
-This oneor two-year program provides the opportunity for earning an hourly wage while learning from skilled professionals.
+This one- or two-year program provides the opportunity for earning an hourly wage while learning from skilled professionals.
 Excused time from school is optional.
 Students completing the program will receive a certificate of occupational proficiency from the Wisconsin Department of Workforce Development.
 Participation in the Youth Apprenticeship Program requires the student to meet entry criteria.
-This program is applicable for a student who has expressed an interest in a customer service, culinary arts, travel, tourism, lodging, or business management career, and makes for an attractive career option for students with a strong desire to work with many different people in travel and leigure services.
-Participants must be on track to graduate, have adequate transportation, obtain pagental permission of travel and leisure services.
+This program is applicable for a student who has expressed an interest in a customer service, culinary arts, travel, tourism, lodging, or business management career, and makes for an attractive career option for students with a strong desire to work with many different people in travel and leisure services.
 Participants must be on track to graduate, have adequate transportation, obtain parental permission, have a good attendance record, and be willing to submit to an application and interview process.
 Applicants are approved for the program on a case-by-case basis.
 May earn up to a maximum of 2 credits during 11th and 12th grades.